quaderno/quaderno-ruby/README.md

 # Quaderno-ruby

 Quaderno-ruby is a ruby wrapper for [quaderno api] (https://github.com/recrea/quaderno-api).

-As the api, it's mostly crud.
+As the API, it's mostly CRUD.

 ## Installation & Configuration